Wizz101/LogFrame/README.md

 # Logframe

-A standalone Angular 19 application based on the MentoringShift frontend architecture.
+A standalone Angular 19 application based on the PrimeShift Consulting frontend architecture.

 ## Features